 You may love Thanksgiving but dread the prospect of fighting crowds at the grocery store, peeling potatoes, steaming broccoli, and messing up your kitchen.
 If you're planning to spend your holiday in the Dallas-Fort Worth metroplex this year and you don't want to spend all that time cooking and doing dirty dishes, then take your family to one of these restaurants open on Thanksgiving.
-The following are some of the best places to buy a Turkey Day meal so that you can enjoy extra time relaxing with family and friends.
-Check their websites for the latest information, and don't forget to make reservations as soon as possible.
+Just remember to make your reservations well in advance as these local establishments are likely to fill up quickly.

 The Law restaurant at the Four Seasons Resort and Club Dallas at Las Colinas will serve a memorable Thanksgiving feast suitable for royalty.
 The extensive menu includes everything from traditional favorites such as mashed sweet potatoes, stuffing, and roasted turkey to pork tenderloin, crab, oysters, salmon, sushi, and poke.
 Kids will love the buffet made just for them that features their favorite entrees like chicken strips and gourmet grilled cheeses.
 Brunch items are also included on the menu.
-Enjoy delicious food, time with your loved ones, and live entertainment at this Thanksgiving event.

 The evening Thanksgiving menu is equally delicious but has fewer items from which to choose.
 Selections include chestnut apple soup, persimmon salad, turkey ballotine, crusted salmon, braised short rib, spiced pumpkin pie, and cinnamon apple cobbler.

 III Forks restaurant in North Dallas will serve a four-course Turkey Day dinner.
-The first course includes either tenderloin tomato soup or lobster bisque.
-The second course is its award-winning III Forks salad.
-For the entree, choose from spice-rubbed turkey, maple-glazed salmon, or beef tenderloin.
-Dessert options are pumpkin pie cake, roasted chestnut ice cream, Kentucky bourbon chocolate pecan pie, or chocolate marquis torte.
+The first course includes either tenderloin tomato soup or lobster bisque; the second course is its award-winning III Forks salad.
+For the entree, choose from spice-rubbed turkey, maple-glazed salmon, or beef tenderloin, and your dessert options include pumpkin pie cake, roasted chestnut ice cream, Kentucky bourbon chocolate pecan pie, or chocolate marquis torte.

-If you want to add a bit of French flavor to your Thanksgiving brunch, try this Dallas restaurant open on Thanksgiving as long as you're able to secure a reservation.
+If you want to add a bit of French flavor to your Thanksgiving brunch, you can try this Dallas restaurant open on Thanksgiving as long as you're able to secure a reservation.
 However, you should act fast to book your table as this popular upscale restaurant is one of the fastest to fill up for the holiday.
 Cadot's Thanksgiving menu includes wild mushroom brie soup, bibb lettuce salad, roasted turkey, salmon, flat iron steak, warm apple tart, pumpkin pannacotta, and cranberry and pecan tart.
-Reservations required.Continue to 5 of 11 below.

 For a cozy and hip Thanksgiving spot, try Table 13, which offers vintage-inspired food and beverages in "a distinctive, upscale atmosphere reminiscent of (the) early 1960s," according to the restaurant's website.
 Table 13 is offering a three-course Thanksgiving dinner paired with live music all day, and reservations are required for a table.

 This resort, located in the Dallas suburb of Grapevine, actually has three restaurants open on Thanksgiving: Riverwalk Cantina, Zeppole Coastal Italian, and Old Hickory Steakhouse.
 All three will serve turkey as well as other offerings based on the kinds of foods the restaurants specialize in.
 So if you want pasta, pancakes, or pastries with your turkey, you'll be able to satisfy your palate at one of these restaurants.

 Enjoy a Thanksgiving brunch buffet at the luxurious Hotel Intercontinental.
 The feast includes salads, seafood, imported cheeses, prime rib, turkey, ham, salmon, sushi, pastries, and omelets.
 There's also a kids' buffet featuring mini burgers, mac and cheese, chicken tenders, and more.
-Relax with good food, a glass of champagne, and live music provided by Goga.Continue to 9 of 11 below.
+Relax with good food, a glass of champagne, and live music provided by an in-house classical musician.

 At The Grape, you can get your Thanksgiving feast to go.
 This Dallas restaurant open on Thanksgiving prepares dinners for you that serve up to 15 people and include carved turkey, quarts of gravy, pans of dinner rolls, cranberry-orange relish, stuffing, green beans, and pecan and pumpkin pies.
 If you would like this take-home feast, you must order by the Saturday before Thanksgiving.
 Bringing home this delicious dinner will make you a Thanksgiving hero.